pickpj/ev-morse/README.md

 gcc and gcc-libs ?
 I think, but am not sure.

 # Quirks
-After opening the /dev/input the UID is changed to 1000 (default non root user).
+- After opening the /dev/input the UID is changed to 1000 (default non root user).
 This could be changed if we wanted to run commands as a different user.
+- The low level manner in which the keyboard is captured means that macros work even when using a VM.